iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Exam Duration 90 minutes

-Number of Questions 65 questions (50 are scored, 15 are unscored questions evaluated for future exams)
+Number of Questions 65 questions (50 scored, 15 unscored questions evaluated for future exams)

 Exam Fee 15,000 yen

-The above information is as of January 2026.
+The above information is current as of January 2026.

-Like with the AIF exam, I chose to take the test at a test center.
-The at-home exam requires environmental setup and monitoring to prevent cheating, which I found troublesome, making the test center more convenient despite having to go out.
+Like when I took the AIF exam, I chose to take the test at a test center.
+While home exams require environmental preparation and uncomfortable monitoring to prevent cheating, taking it at a test center is more convenient despite having to go out.

-As of January 2026, the exam guideline covers the following domains:
+According to the exam guidelines as of January 2026, the exam covers the following domains:

 Domain Percentage Main Content